-Mental health policy goals & Objectives includes the following
+Mental health policy goals & Objectives include the following

 - to reduce distress, disability, exclusion, morbidity and premature mortality associated with mental health problems across life-span of a person,

-- to enhance understanding of mental health in the country,
+- to enhance the understanding of mental health in the country,

 - to provide universal access to mental health care,